8 Types of Cost in Cost Accounting

 Direct costs are among the most common.
 They are the direct cost associated with the production of a product.
 Direct costs would include labor or materials.
 They may also include distribution costs and other expenses, depending on the method of accounting.
 The most obvious example of a direct cost would be a car manufacturing company.
-The two direct costs would be the total of the wages paid to the employees used to build the car and the cost of the individual parts themselves.
+The direct costs would be the total cost of the individual parts themselves.

 The most obvious example of a fixed cost would be a lease.
 If you need to pay $3,000 a month for the next 2 years for a property, then this is a fixed cost.
 The defining characteristic of a fixed cost is that it does not change.
 A fixed interest rate repayment on a loan is also a fixed cost (provided it is not tied to a variable interest rate).
 Regardless of how well or poorly the business is doing, a fixed cost will always remain a fixed cost.
 Fixed costs are easier to calculate as they tend to be more tangible.

 In direct contrast to a fixed cost, a variable cost can change depending on business performance.
 The more products you produce, the more you will pay for packaging and distribution.
 But remember that a variable cost is not a direct cost.
 Even if you pay more for components and if you pay more for hours worked, this still goes under direct costs in most instances.

 These are sometimes referred to as operating expenses.
 These can be either fixed or variable.
 Operating costs are costs that are associated with daily business activity but are distinct from indirect costs.
 Rent and utilities are typical examples of operating costs.
 They are essential for business operations but are not involved in the manufacturing process directly or indirectly.